anassawalha95/reading-notes/Code 401/Class 03.md

 > ## 1.
 Primitives vs. Objects

+primitive data type are the basic types in java. while objects data types are references to an object instead.
+Note that in Java you must define the variable type while in javascript you won't hava the interpreter will know the type on initialization with a value and if you try to print the variable it will print undefind

-**Java has two types:**
+**Java has two types:** [source](https://www.baeldung.com/java-primitives-vs-objects)

-  1. primitive types: consumes less memorya and the default values is 0 boolean – 1 bit byte – 8 bits short, char – 16 bits
+  1. primitive types: consumes less memory and the default values is 0 boolean – 1 bit byte – 8 bits short, char – 16 bits
         int, float – 32 bits
         long, double – 64 bits

-  2. object types (wrapper types): cconsumes more memory and  the default values is null
+  2. object types (wrapper types): consumes more memory and  the default values is null

         Boolean – 128 bits
         Byte – 128 bits